Shivangibose/Invoice-Management-WebApp/README.md

 - For Backend SQL database is used to store the invoice details of customers
 - JDBC connecting SQL to java
 - ReactJs to make the Web app
-- Material UI for feating the FrontEnd
+- Material UI for creating the FrontEnd

 **Operations**
 - CRUD operations enabled that includes ADD, EDIT, DELETE .